go-lang-plugin-org/go-lang-idea-plugin/README 0.9.15.md

  report for it
 - Can't run various processes (like gofmt): sometimes IDEA doesn't seem to be aware of the environment variables, please check the ticket here: [IDEA-118483](http://youtrack.jetbrains.com/issue/IDEA-118483)
+- On non-IDEA IDEs it's not possible to create a new project from existing sources.
+ Please create an empty project then put the project files in it.

+Report an issue
+===

+Please use the ``` Tools -> Go Tools -> go plugin Debug internals ``` to get the internal state of the plugin and paste that into the ticket.
+Also please try to include a way to reproduce the issue and the full code snipet (if possible) that triggers the issue.
+If not, at least a minimum sample of code that can reproduce the issue is welcomed.

+NOTE: The above output may contain private or confidential information, be sure to filter it first.